Contact Us

 2. Accuracy

-Some DSPM tools will only provide basic policy-based alerts, which may provide insufficient analytical results.
-Some DSPM vendors may provide more comprehensive capabilities that provide more accurate results.
+Some DSPM tools only offer basic policy-based alerts, which may yield insufficient analytical results.
+Some DSPM vendors may offer more comprehensive capabilities and deliver more accurate results.

-For example, DSPMs that have a user and entity behavior analytics (UEBA) capability will learn and baseline regular behavior while also generating notifications for unusual activity.
+For example, DSPMs with a user and entity behavior analytics (UEBA) capability will learn and baseline normal behavior while also generating notifications for unusual activity.

 Thus, selecting a DSPM tool that offers integrated UEBA or threat intelligence integrations can help your organization gain more accurate data insights.